Can I clear coat over my decals

 No, no, no, no, no…

 Well, you can tell how we feel about that one, can’t you.
-Don’t do it.
+We strongly suggest you don’t do it.